jonathan081/achoo/README.md

    - Integration time.
       - Server to database design
       - back end to server
-   - Begin attempts at firebase itegration, we had issues with initial attempts due to it crashing Andrew's computer
+   - Begin attempts at firebase itegration, we had issues with initial attempts due to it crashing Andrew's computer.

 ## Week 9 & 10 11/21/2020-12/10/2020
 ### Accomplishments:
    - Tested the code we have so far succesfully on actual working Android phones.